urischeiner/developer-hub/docs/chaos-engineering/technical-reference/security/security-templates/kyverno-policies.md

 ## Pod security policies in restricted setup

 If a setup contains restricted policies, it will not allow HCE experiments to be executed by default.
-For example, [deny-privilege-escalation](https://kyverno.io/policies/pod-security/restricted/deny-privilege-escalation/deny-privilege-escalation/) policy doesn't allow privileged escalation.
+For example, the deny-privilege-escalation policy doesn't allow privileged escalation.
 It denies all the pods of privileged escalation.

 To allow HCE pods to use the privileged escalation, add the HCE service acccount or ClusterRole or Role inside the exclude block as: